 What is Verification?

-Verification is a federal regulation that requires PLU to confirm the accuracy of the information you submitted on your 2016-17 and/or 2017-18 FAFSA.
+Verification is a federal regulation that requires PLU to verify the accuracy of the information you submitted on your 2016-17 and/or 2017-18 FAFSA.

 The federal FAFSA processor randomly selects students submitting a FAFSA at every school.

-2. What do I (and my parents, if a dependent student) have to do?
+- What must I (and my parents, if a dependent student) do?

 - Provide documentation of the 2015 U.S. Income Tax Return if one was filed and other documentation requested.